akamai/terraform-provider-akamai/docs/resources/property.md

 * `contract` - (Deprecated) Replaced by `contract_id`.
 Maintained for legacy purposes.
 * `group` - (Deprecated) Replaced by `group_id`.
 Maintained for legacy purposes.
 * `product` - (Deprecated) Optional argument replaced by the now required `product_id`.
 Maintained for legacy purposes.
+* `rule_warnings` - (Deprecated) Rule warnings are not maintained in state anymore.
+Maintained for legacy purposes.

 ## Attribute reference

 The resource returns these attributes:

-* `warnings` - The contents of `warnings` field returned by the API.
-For more information see [Errors](https://developer.akamai.com/api/core_features/property_manager/v1.html#errors) in the PAPI documentation.
-* `errors` - The contents of `errors` field returned by the API.
+* `rule_errors` - The contents of `errors` field returned by the API.
 For more information see [Errors](https://developer.akamai.com/api/core_features/property_manager/v1.html#errors) in the PAPI documentation.
 * `latest_version` - The version of the property you've created or updated rules for.
 The Akamai Provider always uses the latest version or creates a new version if latest is not editable.
 * `production_version` - The current version of the property active on the Akamai production network.
 * `staging_version` - The current version of the property active on the Akamai staging network.